 For most NSW employees, the minimum wage is set by the award that covers their industry or occupation.
 For any employees not covered by an award or enterprise agreement, they will be covered by the national minimum wage.
 As of July 2021, the national minimum wage is $20.33 per hour or $772.60 per week.

 The minimum wage in Australia falls under the Fair Work Act 2009.
 Awards or registered agreements also contain terms and conditions about the following:

 - Overtime and penalty rates

 - Work arrangements (eg. rosters, variation to working hours)

 - Leave and leave loadings (including personal, annual and parental leave)

 - Procedures for consultation, representation and dispute settlement.

-Some modern awards also contain terms about redundancy.
-It is important to note that modern awards may not apply to some managers or employees who have guaranteed annual earnings of more than $108,300, even if a modern award covers the industry in which they work.
+Some modern awards also contain terms about redundancy and redundancy pay.
+It is important to note that modern awards may not apply to some managers or employees who have guaranteed annual earnings of more than $108,300, even if a modern award covers the industry they work in.

 Visit the Fair Work Ombudsman website to check if you’re paid the right entitlements.
 The website has a handy calculator so you can work out whether you are being paid the correct wage.
-You can find out more about the national minimum wage, leave entitlements and the different types of employment and entitlements.
+You can also find out more about leave entitlements and the different types of employment and entitlements.